Workflow: Formulation and Sampling#

 Simple Workflow Example#

-This example uses Ocean Software tools to demonstrate the solution workflow described in this section on a simple problem of finding the rectangle with the greatest area when the perimeter is limited.
+This example uses Ocean software tools to demonstrate the solution workflow described in this section on a simple problem of finding the rectangle with the greatest area when the perimeter is limited.

 In this example, the perimeter of the rectangle is set to 8 (meaning the largest area is for the \(2X2\) square).